StackmeisterGmbH/typescript-packages/packages/react-overlay/README.md

 and avoid z-index fuckery when creating modals, dialogs, tooltips, tutorial markers etc.

+Create modals and tooltips from wherever you are in your components!

 It is using React Portals, some DOM-manipulation, but no CSS.
 Positioning etc. is up to your app.
 The OverlayPortal will just help you to break out of the DOM.